 - Challenge ourselves to stay quiet.
 Those of us who interrupt are often the “talkers” in a conversation.
 But, have you ever noticed that people listen most attentively to those who speak infrequently, but with thoughtful consideration?
 Removing the pressure to contribute to the conversation helps you to focus on what others are saying.

 - Enlist a friend or colleague to tip you off if you’re interrupting.
 Although it’s tempting to hide our weaknesses from others, there’s no shame in admitting to someone you trust that you’re working to improve yourself.
 Decide on a discreet signal for a colleague to give you if you’re breaking into a conversation.
-It may help to monitor interruptions at home as well: interrupting can also affect your personal relationships.

 - Don’t assume a pause is necessarily the end of a discussion.
 If you’re eager to join a conversation, you may jump in as soon as the person pauses.
 However, some people pause to make an impact or collect their thoughts.
 Pay attention to their tone of voice and allow a moment before responding.